xichengeva/WiseInteract/README.md

-# Highly efficient discovery of active compounds against protein sequences with WiseInteract
+# Mapping Chemical Space to Protein Targets with WiseInteract
-WiseInteract, a multi-modal large language model framework that uses compound structures and protein sequences to predict compound-protein interaction probability.
+WiseInteract, a multi-modal language model framework that uses compound structures and protein sequences to predict compound-protein interaction probability.
 This repository contains all code, instructions, and model weights necessary to run the method or to retrain a model.
 If you have any questions, feel free to open an issue or reach out to us: niubuying@simm.ac.cn, xichengeva@sjtu.edu.cn
 # Description

 **WiseInteract** is an open-source method for sequence-based compound protein interaction prediction.